-Why Buy An Inflatable Paddleboard?
+Why Buy An Inflatable Paddle Board?

 So what are you losing when you buy an ISUP (Inflatable Stand Up Paddleboard) instead of a solid SUP (Stand Up Paddleboard)?
-The short answer is not much.
+The answer is not a lot.
 Solid SUP’s have no give and can be a little more stable than inflatables but not by much.
-It can be useful if you are tall and have a hard time balancing, or if you are planning on packing a lot of gear for camping or long tours.
+The increased stability can be useful if you are tall and have a hard time balancing, or if you are planning on packing a lot of gear for camping or long tours.
 They don’t have as much drag, so you get a little more distance from every paddle.

-When I first heard about inflatable paddleboards, my first concern was how can they possibly be durable enough to last as long as a solid board.
-After trying out a friends board one day at the lake, I soon discovered that they are durable.
+When I first heard about inflatable paddle boards, my first concern was how can they possibly be durable enough to last as long as a solid board.
+After trying out a friend’s ISUP one day at the lake, I soon discovered that they are very sturdy.
 The primary material used is PVC, which is a widely used type of plastic that is versatile, lightweight, and long-lasting.
 Whenever I use a solid board, I have to be extra careful of things like rocks or sunken logs in the water, so I don’t ding or scratch it.

-How To Choose The Right Paddleboard For You
+How To Choose The Right Paddle Board For You

 Once you’ve decided on buying an ISUP, there are a few things to consider when choosing the right style for you.
 The biggest thing to think about is what kinds of activities you want to do.
 If you’re like me, you can buy a standard “all-around” ISUP for paddling around, jumping off to swim, and floating around, but there are so many more things you can do.
 Yoga, fishing, touring, racing, surfing, river surfing in whitewater, and whatever else you can think of.
-I’m going to outline some of the basic paddleboard designs and what they do, to help you decided what is right for you.
+I’m going to outline some of the basic paddle board designs and what they do, to help you decided what is right for you.

 The pointed style is called a displacement hull because it cuts through the water, displacing it to the side.
 It’s much like what you would see on a canoe or kayak.
-The design helps keep the board moving straight.
+The design helps keep the paddle board moving straight.
 It’s good for things like touring, racing, and fitness paddling because it makes it easier to go long distances and stay straight when paddling fast.
 Because the nose is narrow, it makes it a little less stable and more difficult to turn.
 It’s still an ok design for beginners but if you have a hard time balancing it might make it a little more challenging to stand up.

 The second kind is called a planing hull.
 It has a wide round nose that is slightly curved to raise it out of the water.
-This type of hull is the most common on the “all-around” boards.
+This type of hull is the most common on the “all-around” inflatable paddle boards.
 It’s very popular with all skill levels because the planing hull is so versatile.
-It bounces off of obstacles easily making it great for river paddleboarding, and it bounces on top of waves for surfing.
+It bounces off of obstacles easily making it great for river paddle boarding, and it jumps on top of waves for surfing.

 There is a sort of hybrid hull that is starting to become popular.
 It’s basically a wide nose with a slight point.
 It takes the best of both styles and combines them.
 I think it’s a cool idea especially for beginners who aren’t sure what they like to do yet.
 From my experience, they perform more like planing hulls because they still have the raised nose, but they do paddle a little straighter.

-The most common fin styles are a single removable fin, a 2+1 system where there are a long removable center fin and 2 smaller non-removable fins on each side, or 3 removable fins.
+The most common fin styles are a single removable fin, a 2+1 system where there are a long removable center fin and 2 smaller non-removable (side bite) fins on each side, or 3 removable fins.
 Each kind plays different roles but usually more fins mean paddling straight will be easier and fewer fins means easier turning and maneuvering.

 The 2+1 set up was intended initially for surfing because most of the steering is done from your back foot and “side bite” fins are needed to keep the board moving straight.
 I’ve noticed that a lot of the newer boards coming out have side bites.
 It’s a good idea to help beginners learn to paddle, and I like the idea of using more fins to complete the idea of an “all-around” board.
 If you have a 2+1 setup, then you will not only be able to use your board on flat water you could also take it to the ocean or a river and have a more enjoyable time.